 SV Steelhead

-The T. D. Vinette Company, Escanaba, Michigan designed and constructed the SV Steelhead in 1967.
-The SV Steelhead is classified as a commercial trawler.
-It was constructed for the Department of Natural Resources for the purpose of sampling fisheries and deepwater habitats of the Great Lakes.
+The T. D. Vinette Company of Escanaba, Michigan designed and constructed the SV Steelhead in 1967.
+The S/V Steelhead is classified as a commercial trawler.
+It was constructed for the DNR for the purpose of sampling fisheries and deepwater habitats of the Great Lakes.
 It has operated out of the Charlevoix Fisheries Research Station since 1968.

 Specifications: